richasardana/richasardana.github.io/news/_posts/2023-04-03-Richa-seminar-NYU.md

 category: news
 tags: []
 ---
 Richa gave an invited seminar on Membrane proteostasis mechanisms in the Department of Biology at NYU.
-It was fantastic talking about out our research and interacting with students and faculty.
+It was fantastic talking about our research and interacting with students and faculty.